Kterlecki/project-two/README.md

 ## Technologies Used

 ### HTML5
--HTML 5 was used as it uses semantic markups to effectively design webages.
+- HTML 5 was used as it uses semantic markups to effectively design webages.

 ### CSS3

-was used for styling and layout options of the HTML pages.
+- was used for styling and layout options of the HTML pages.

 ### Bootstrap 4

--was used to style and help with certain aspects of the layout of the HTML page
+- Was used to style and help with certain aspects of the layout of the HTML page

 ### JS
--this was used for the map and email sections
+- this was used for the map and email sections

 ### Google maps
 - used to link the google Maps API

 ### EmailJS
--used to link the contact form to an email API service
+- used to link the contact form to an email API service

 ### JQuery
--this was used for bootstrap navbar and animation
+- this was used for bootstrap navbar and animation

 ### Google Fonts
--has been used to style the font used.
+- has been used to style the font used.
 They provide a wide range of accessible fonts that can be used.

 ### Font Awesome
--was used to add in sharp looking icons.
+- was used to add in sharp looking icons.
 Font awesome provide a wide range of icons that are free of charge and can be used for a variety of scenarioes
 ### w3schools
--was used to optimise both CSS and HTML code.
+- was used to optimise both CSS and HTML code.
 Helped me to adjust and insert different features.

  ### [Stackoverflow]( https://stackoverflow.com/ /)

-Used this webiste for troubleshooting issues to common problems
+- Used this webiste for troubleshooting issues to common problems

 # Testing